George Soros recommits himself to destroying nationalism

 It may be affirmed that the constant fulfilment of this rule is difficult, and that not every man will find his happiness in obeying it.
 It may be said that it is foolish; that, as unbelievers pretend, Jesus was a visionary, an idealist, whose impracticable rules were only followed because of the stupidity of his disciples.
 But it is impossible not to admit that Jesus did say very clearly and definitely that which he intended to say: namely, that men should not resist evil; and that therefore he who accepts his teaching cannot resist.

 Here, of course was the best thinking that Tolstoy could accomplish, for to him the divinity of Christ was a foolish and mad concept.
-Nevertheless, the Sermon on the Mount became his philosophical core, and taken apart from the nature of it’s Author, it looks like a prescription for utopia.
+Nevertheless, the Sermon on the Mount became his philosophical core, and taken apart from the nature of its Author, it looks like a prescription for utopia.

 This is why Soros’ Open Society Foundation seems so irresistible to the Western thinker.
 Everything about its policy points, from drug-use normalization to acceptance of sexual deviancies to the elimination of nationalism, all seems like the practical next steps in “progress” of human society from a rough, primitive, nationalist, traditionalist, restricted worldview, to one that is “enlightened” and “with the times” and “synchronized to the reality of the human spirit.”